trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

   tests: low-amplitude closed fields can produce nonmanifold edges.
 Switching the default needs a corrected, validated implementation and a new volume-correction and performance assessment.
-- Mesh vertices use `Float32` world coordinates.
+- 3D mesh vertices use `Float32` world coordinates.
 Very large offsets relative to grid spacing can lose geometric resolution.
-Cleanup uses fixed absolute length (`1e-6`), area (`1e-14`), and near-zero-volume (`eps(Float64)`) thresholds in simulation units;
+The 3D cleanup uses fixed absolute length (`1e-6`), area (`1e-14`), and near-zero-volume (`eps(Float64)`) thresholds in simulation units;
   arbitrary rescaling is not guaranteed to preserve the mesh.
 Choose units and grid spacing that resolve the features of interest.